naaniraj/DevOps-tools/DOCKER/DKR-🖧 Networks.md

 each conatiner have own uniqe port number to cannact each conatiner and with host.<br>
 its very crusheal in micro services archtechre .<br>
 we can costamize our network as per our usecase .<br>
+Docker networking is primarily used to establish communication<br>
+between Docker containers and the outside world.
+Docker supports different types of networks<br>

 ### ***Different TYPE 'S of Network's***